mohsinkaleem/useful-chrome-extensions/tubefilter/README.md

    - Choose view count range options
    - Select duration preferences
    - Enter keywords to search for in titles
+   - Choose whether to include or exclude videos with those keywords
 4. **Click "Apply Filters"** to activate filtering
 5. **Use "Clear All"** to remove all filters and show all videos